 Catnic aims to reduce the carbon footprint at its operational site, and has maintained steady energy usage whilst increasing production.
 Strategies for delivering this include:

 - A focus on operational energy reduction initiatives.
 The site has converted one of the main lintel curing ovens from infrared electricity to infrared gas.
-This process change has significantly reduced electricity usage on site, removing the need to quench the lintels so further reducing water usage on site.
+This process change has reduced electricity usage on site, removing the need to quench the lintels so further reducing water usage on site.

 - Light-weighting our products, without any reduction in loading or other performance characteristics.